 Each one of us has had to pivot in the last few months and find ways to navigate massive disruption.
-In digital commerce, disruption may be the status quo, but the keys to success during any transition are the ability to be flexible, agile and creative.
+In ecommerce, disruption may be the status quo, but the keys to success during any transition are the ability to be flexible, agile, and creative.

-Here are 5 ways Oracle CX Commerce customers have expanded their commerce footprint.
+Here are 5 ways Oracle Commerce customers have expanded their commerce footprint.

-For our customers, serving a much larger online customer base overnight doesn’t mean buying servers, installing software or stressing about uptime.
+For our customers, serving a much larger online customer base overnight doesn’t mean buying servers, installing software, or stressing about uptime.
 It means Oracle takes care of it, elastically scaling to accommodate major increases in traffic volume without any disruption to site performance.
-Our customers’ focus is solely on supporting their customers’ experience while CX Commerce makes them able to sell more and increase revenue.
+Our customers’ focus is solely on supporting their customers’ experience while Oracle Commerce makes them able to sell more and increase revenue.

-2. Expand your business using what you already own.
 Optimizing existing channels is important, but real growth comes from seizing opportunities when the market inevitably changes.
 Traditional business models are being disrupted.
 Distributors are temporarily closing their storefronts, therefore B2B manufacturers are selling direct to buyers.
-Same applies to consumer sales, where brands are going direct to shoppers as retail partners deal with store closures and uncertain futures.
+The same applies to consumer sales, where brands are going direct to shoppers as B2C commerce partners deal with store closures and uncertain futures.

-Rapid site expansion also includes new brands, test programs, channels and locations.
-Retailers can launch pop-up shops, sub-brands, and test subscription programs using what they already own in a single instance of CX Commerce.
+Rapid site expansion also includes new brands, test programs, channels, and locations.
+Retailers can launch pop-up shops, sub-brands, and test subscription programs using what they already own in a single instance of Oracle Commerce.

-3. Expand your global presence.
 The ability to reach new markets fast opens up incredible opportunities for growth.
-If your organization sees an opportunity to bring products or services to a new part of the world, CX Commerce can customize an existing site and expand to a new country by supporting over 40 languages and 60 currencies with flexible payments options around the world.
+If your organization sees an opportunity to bring products or services to a new part of the world, Oracle Commerce can customize an existing site and expand to a new country by supporting over 40 languages and 60 currencies with flexible payment options around the world.

-With cloud-based commerce tools, business users can immediately update experiences to reflect changing circumstances, or, update site elements to capture opportunities.
+With cloud-based ecommerce tools, business users can immediately update experiences to reflect changing circumstances, or, update site elements to capture opportunities.
 Business users can do it all from anywhere.

-5. Expand 1:1 experiences.
-Retail and B2B commerce teams are striving to maintain normalcy for customers while stores and supply chains are disrupted.
+B2C commerce and B2B commerce teams are striving to maintain normalcy for customers while stores and supply chains are disrupted.
 If a buyer’s experience is frictionless in a time of need, you may win a customer for life.
-CX Commerce allows business users to scale responsive selling experiences that adapt to every buyer, in real time.
+Oracle Commerce allows business users to scale responsive selling experiences that adapt to every buyer, in real time.
 Enriching lifetime data with live buyer clicks and supplemental behavioral data, sellers can deliver a bespoke experience to every single buyer, wherever they’re purchasing.

 Personalization at scale is made possible by a balance of automation and hands-on control.
 Scaling targeted experiences to anonymous and known shoppers makes them feel known and values their time – and pays off big for sellers.

-Whether you run a B2B commerce program and need custom catalogs, offers, pricing and workflow, or are a B2C brand looking to deliver targeted product recommendations and offers, CX Commerce expands the group you deliver 1:1 experiences to include everyone.
+Whether you run a B2B commerce program and need custom catalogs, offers, pricing, and workflow, or a B2C commerce program and are looking to deliver targeted product recommendations and offers, Oracle Commerce expands the group you deliver 1:1 experiences to include everyone.

 Buyers are used to getting what they want, on their terms.
-From here on out, digital commerce will be their go-to choice for purchasing.
-Commerce organizations need the agility of a young startup, even if they’re a generations-old company.
+From here on out, ecommerce will be their go-to choice for purchasing.
+Ecommerce organizations need the agility of a young startup, even if they’re a generations-old company.
 In stable and unpredictable environments, there’s huge value in controlling costs and uptime while launching new revenue streams.
 Today’s winners are reliably delivering responsive selling experiences at scale.
 Those struggling will have to keep pivoting.

-To learn more about how CX Commerce is impacting our customers’ businesses, head over to Oracle Customer Connect. (registration required)
+To learn more about how Oracle Commerce is impacting our customers’ businesses, head over to Oracle Customer Connect. (registration required)